 What are Anti Dilutive Securities

-Anti-Dilutive Securities can be defined as those financial instruments that the company has at the particular point of time which are not in common stock form but if they are converted into the common stock, then that would result in an increase in the earning per share of the company.
+Anti-Dilutive Securities can be defined as those financial instruments that the company has at a particular point in time that is not in common stock form.
+Still, if they are converted into the common stock, then that would increase the earnings per share of the company.

 Let’s take an example to illustrate how the anti-dilutive securities work and how to treat the anti-dilutive securities while calculating the diluted EPS.